Turkish President Erdogan, the first Hungarian, discusses bilateral links, global issues - ExBulletin

 The first lady Emine Emine, communications director, Fahrettin Altun, and Akif Cagatay Kilic, head adviser in chief policy and security Akif Cagatay, director of communications, are accompanied by Erdogan during the trip.

-Türkiye, alongside Azerbaijan, Kazakhstan, Uzbekistan and Kyrgyzistan, is a Member State of OTS, while Hungary, as well as Turkmenistan and the Turkish Republic of Cyprus from the North, are observer states.
+Trkiye, alongside Azerbaijan, Kazakhstan, Uzbekistan and Kyrgyzistan, is a Member State of OTS, while Hungary, as well as Turkmenistan and the Turkish Republic of Northern Cyprus, are observer states.

 |